microsoft/infersharpaction/Examples/ResourceLeak/README.md

 ### 1. Deallocation of IDisposable Local Variables:

-Instances of classes deriving from IDisposable (such as input streams, output streams, http connections, and cursors) create resource leaks if they are not closed or disposed of.
+Instances of classes deriving from IDisposable (such as input streams, output streams, HTTP connections, and cursors) create resource leaks if they are not closed or disposed of.

 ```c#
 public void ResourceLeakBad(){